nemanjan00/scraping/presentation/slides.md

  * If they do, you just need refactoring tool that you can use to change nonsense names like a/b/c to something that means anything.

+ * It contains array of modules wher modules requeire each other using index in array.
 ---

 ### Getting Android application source code (almost)